You can adjust all of your cookie settings by navigating the tabs in this window.

 The increase in YOY CTRs shows that marketers are generating strong returns, indicating that marketers are seeing high engagement on Facebook.
 Marketers have shifted their focus to the News Feed and are constantly iterating their ad creative to feature compelling imagery and messaging to attract their ideal audiences.
-Higher CTR’s may also reflect Facebook’s recent steps to streamline its ad formats and improve relevancy for consumers.
+Higher CTRs may also reflect Facebook’s recent steps to streamline its ad formats and improve relevancy for consumers.

 The 3.3X increase in CPMs YOY shows the spike in demand which is most likely due to heightened demand for inventory as brands and agencies rush to meet their seasonal objectives.
 An interesting trend we noted is a spike in costs the last month of every quarter (on average an increase of 30% from the first to last month of the quarter) as advertisers rush to meet their quarterly volume goals.

 Marketers continue to focus on CPC as a Key Performance Indicator (KPI).
-The increase in demand QOQ is most likely due to seasonality but the 7% YOY decline indicates that Facebook marketers have become more sophisticated with Facebook’s targeting options and are increasingly only paying what each ad is worth based on their business objectives.
+The increase in demand QOQ is most likely due to seasonality, but the 7% YOY decline indicates that Facebook marketers have become more sophisticated with Facebook’s targeting options and are increasingly only paying what each ad is worth based on their business objectives.

 Despite higher average CPCs and CPMs, the RPC for Facebook advertisers has remained positive – meaning that advertisers can expect to realize greater value in sales revenue than the cost of their Facebook advertising investment.
 Advertisers are increasingly shifting their budgets to Facebook as it is the place for proven reach and ROI.

 In 2013, the surge in mobile adoption helped to grow Facebook’s mobile user base, creating new opportunities for marketers.
 With 945 million daily active mobile users, advertisers are embracing it as a critical engagement point with their base.
-Mobile ad spending is hitting new heights—45% of Nanigans Q4 ad spend was from mobile in Q4 2013, this is up from 12% in Q4 2012.
+Mobile ad spending is hitting new heights—45% of Nanigans Q4 ad spend was from mobile in 2013, up from 12% in Q4 2012.
 Facebook reported in Q4 2013 that 53% of its advertising revenue came from mobile.

 Facebook mobile ad CPC rates surged 27% QOQ and 46% YOY.
 Desktop News Feed ad CPC rates increased 20% QOQ and 111% YOY.